Festivals & Events

 A festival of towering lanterns and drumbeats with a fiery climax

 The Yonago Gaina Festival is Yonago City's main summer event, taiko drums beating powerfully as people carry rows of lanterns on poles several times their own height.
 This celebration in northwestern Tottori Prefecture takes place at the end of July or beginning of August and attracts large crowds for two days of traditional revelry.

 How to Get There

 The majority of festivities are located right outside Yonago Station, so access is easiest by train.

-Depending on whether you take express or local lines, it takes between 60 and 90 minutes to get to Yonago from Tottori Station.
+On express trains it takes around 60 minutes to get to Yonago from Tottori Station.
 Alternatively, taking express or local trains from Matsue Station will get you there in around 20–30 minutes.

 Around 6,000 fireworks are sent aloft during the festival's climax